ocryptocode/ocryptocode/README.md

 It is created using some AI models and data manipulation packages.

-It is an effective and efficient way to keep updated with financial information (transactions , payments , monthly fees ...)
+It is an effective and efficient way to keep updated with financial information

 here is the link: https://github.com/ocryptocode/PPH